Russian - South African relations

 On March 23, 2018, Presidents of Russia and South Africa held phone talks, during which President Cyril Ramaphosa congratulated Vladimir Putin on the presidential elections victory.
 On 16 May, 2018, Russian Foreign Minister Sergey Lavrov had a conversation with Deputy President of the Republic of South Africa David Mabuza who arrived in Russia as South African President’s special envoy.
 The first meeting of V.Putin and C.Ramaphosa took place in the course of BRICS Summit in Johannesburg.
 On 26 July, 2018, on the sidelines of this event negotiations in an expanded format were held and a Joint Statement on Strategic Partnership between Russia and South Africa was signed, updating the Joint Declaration of 2013.The two leaders confirmed mutual commitment to further develop strategic partnership and enhance collaboration of Moscow and Pretoria in the international arena on the sidelines of G20 Summit in Osaka on 28 June, 2019.
 During the first ever Russia-Africa Summit in Sochi on 23 October, 2019 this commitment was reaffirmed once again.

-The key coordination mechanism of bilateral collaboration is the Joint Inter-Governmental Committee on Trade and Economic Cooperation (ITEC) the most recent 15th session of which was held on 19-21 November 2018 in Moscow.
+The key coordination mechanism of bilateral collaboration is the Joint Inter-Governmental Committee on Trade and Economic Cooperation (ITEC) the most recent 16th session of which was held on 20 July 2021 via videoconference.

-Russian ITEC chapter is presently chaired by Dmitry Kobylkin, acting Minister of Natural Resources and Environment of the Russian Federation, his South African counterpart is Naledi Pandor, Minister of International Relations and Cooperation of the Republic of South Africa.
+Russian ITEC chapter is presently chaired by Alexander Kozlov, Minister of Natural Resources and Environment of the Russian Federation, his South African counterpart is Dr. Naledi Pandor, Minister of International Relations and Cooperation of the Republic of South Africa.

-As a tool to promote businesses on both Russian and South African markets the bilateral Business Council has been operating since 2006 the most recent session of which was convened on the sidelines of ITEC in November 2016.
+As a tool to promote businesses on both Russian and South African markets the bilateral Business Council has been operating since 2006.

 In January – September 2019 trade turnover between the Russian Federation and the Republic of South Africa amounted to 968 million USD (an increase of 6,3% compared to the corresponding period of 2018).